LogentriesCommunity/le_php/README.md

 Adding a Custom Host Name and Host ID sent in your PHP log events
 ---------------
-To set a custom Host Name and / or a custom Host ID that will appear in your PHP log events as Key / Value pairs:
+To set a custom Host Name that will appear in your PHP log events as Key / Value pairs:

 Inside the `le_php-master` folder, open `logentries.php` and fill in the parameters as follows:

-	$HOST_ID_NAME_ENABLED = true;
+	$HOST_NAME_ENABLED = true;

 	$HOST_NAME = "Custom_host_name_here";